chazzka/clanekforest/clanek.md

 The observed space is bounded by minimum and maximum in each feature.

 Consider now an area of datapoints PX.
-Figure X shows that the whole space is considered a range and the range is now splitting
+Figure X shows that the whole space is considered a range, and it is now splitting as we go deeper in the tree.
+Again, each node is assigned a depth and the deeper the point is, the less probability is for the point to be an anomaly.

 ![](https://raw.githubusercontent.com/chazzka/clanekforest/master/clanek_figures/example1_gnu.svg)
 > Figure X Isolation Forest novelty point insertion using our novelty approach.
 Squares being points fed after the learning.